-This course is approved for 22.5 credits of continuing medical education (CME) by Synaptiv.
+This course is approved for 20.5 credits of continuing medical education (CME) by SynAptiv.

-Synaptiv designates this live activity for a maximum of 22.5 AMA PRA Category 1 Credits.
+SynAptiv designates this live activity for a maximum of 20.5 AMA PRA Category 1 Credits.
 Physicians should claim the credit commensurate with the extent of their participation in the activity.

-The Integrative Dermatology Symposium has applied for accreditation for 22.5 credits of Naturopathic Continuing Education by the American Association of Naturopathic Physicians.
+The Integrative Dermatology Symposium is approved for 20.5 credits by the American Association of Naturopathic Physicians of which approximately 4.8 are RX (pharmacology CE).

-The Integrative Dermatology Symposium has applied for accreditation by the California Acupuncture Board, Provider Number 015, for 22.5 hours of Category 1 continuing education.
+The Integrative Dermatology Symposium has applied for accreditation by the National Certification Commission for Acupuncture and Oriental Medicine for 20.5 hours of NCCAOM® PDA Points as Provider #9093.

 FOR AYURVEDA PRACTITIONERS

-The Integrative Dermatology Symposium has been approved for 3 TIA and 9 TIW PACE Credits by the National Ayurvedic Medical Association (NAMA).
-A certificate of completion for this course is given to all that participate in the 2018 Integrative Dermatology Symposium after completing an evaluation form that will be emailed to you.
+The Integrative Dermatology Symposium has been approved for 2 TIA and 9 TIW PACE Credits by the National Ayurvedic Medical Association (NAMA).
+A certificate of completion for this course will be given to all that participate in the 2019 Integrative Dermatology Symposium after completing an evaluation form that will be emailed to you.
+The PACE listing can be found here.

 GOAL & PURPOSE